Articulated bus

-Due to their high passenger capacity, articulated buses are often used as part of bus rapid transit schemes, and can include mechanical guidance.
+Due to their high passenger capacity, articulated buses are often used as part of bus rapid transit schemes, and can include a mechanical guidance system and electric bus or trolleybus.

 Articulated buses are typically 18 m long, in contrast to standard rigid buses at 11 to 14 m long.
 The common arrangement of an articulated bus is to have a forward section with two axles leading a rear section with a single axle, with the driving axle mounted on either the front or the rear section.
-Some articulated buses have a steering arrangement on the rearmost axle which turns slightly in opposition to the front steering axle, allowing the vehicle to negotiate tighter turns, similar to hook-and-ladder fire trucks operating in city environments.
+Some articulated buses have a steering arrangement on the rearmost axle that turns slightly in opposition to the front steering axle, allowing the vehicle to negotiate tighter turns, similar to hook-and-ladder fire trucks operating in city environments.
 A less common variant of the articulated bus is the bi-articulated bus, where the vehicle has two trailer sections rather than one.
 Such vehicles have a capacity of around 200 people, and a length of about 25 m; as such, they are used almost exclusively on high-capacity, high-frequency arterial routes and on bus rapid transit services.

 History

-First example of the articulated bus appeared in Milan (Italy) in the 1937.
+The first example of the articulated bus appeared in Milan, Italy, in 1937.
 In 1938, Twin Coach built an articulated bus for the city of Baltimore; this bus, which had four axles on a 47 ft long body, was only articulated in the vertical direction to accommodate steep grades.
-15 examples of the "Super Twin" were built in 1948, but it was not developed further.
+Fifteen examples of the 'Super Twin' were built in 1948, but it was not developed further.
 According to contemporary coverage, the Super Twin had a capacity of 58 seated and 120 total, with a weight of 27500 lb.